Floorp-Projects/Floorp/remote/doc/marionette/Testing.md

 When working on Marionette it is often useful to surface the stdout from Gecko, which can be achieved using the `--gecko-log` option.
-See <Debugging.html> for usage instructions, but the gist is that you can redirect all Gecko output to stdout:
+See [Debugging](Debugging.md) for usage instructions, but the gist is that you can redirect all Gecko output to stdout:

     % ./mach marionette-test --gecko-log - TEST

-Our functional integration tests pop up Firefox windows sporadically, and a helpful tip is to suppress the window can be to use Firefox’
+Our functional integration tests pop up Firefox windows sporadically, and a helpful tip is to suppress the window can be to use Firefox’ headless mode:
-[headless mode]:

     % ./mach marionette-test -z TEST